microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ---

-# Lab 2 : Use Azure Cache for Redis in your API
+# Lab 2 : Use Azure Managed Redis in your API

-In this lab, you will see how to use Azure Cache for Redis in your API to improve its performance.
+In this lab, you will see how to use Azure Managed Redis in your API to improve its performance.
 This API is an ASP.NET Web API written in .NET 8 and you will use the [StackExchange.Redis][stackexchange-redis] NuGet package to interact with Redis.
 One of the goal of this API is to provide a list of products that you will display in a web application.

 <div class="tip" data-title="Tips">

 > Redis Cache has a set of different clients to connect to it.
-For your real world scenario, pick the client that fits your preferred development language as detailed [here][redis-dev-clients] : All of these are compatible with Azure Cache for Redis instances.
+For your real world scenario, pick the client that fits your preferred development language as detailed [here][redis-dev-clients] : All of these are compatible with Azure Managed Redis instances.

 </div>